notchco/apicraftrva-lambda-iot/README.md

 ### Lambda function
 Copy-paste the code in index_unclassified.js into the 'Inline' code block in the AWS Lambda console UI.
 Note that the index_classified.js handler invokes a second Lambda, which is not included here, but still shows how one Lambda can invoke another.

+### IoT
+The IoT event trigger simply generates an 'event' object with fields 'clickType' and 'serialNumber'.
+Thus, in the handler code, there is no code for IoT configuration, because the result of the button click is the 'event' object.